Another ReactJS form library comparison

 pros:

-• There is a migration guide
+- There is a migration guide

-• Flow typing is provided by default
+- Flow typing is provided by default

-• Documentation: good
+- Documentation: good

-• Same API as redux-form for Field
+- Same API as

-• API is very similar to Formik too
+- API is very similar to

-• Every time a single key is pressed in the form, the entirety of the components within FinalForm are re-rendered.
+too - Every time a single key is pressed in the form, the entirety of the components within FinalForm are re-rendered.
 But the result is clear, for 6 characters only 8 re-renders (against 14 for Formik) out of the box, and performance can be improved even more.
-Also the performance looks much faster on the audit tool (but we still can’t be sure of this since conditions of execution may vary a lot). benchmark-codeeditor_final-form_profiler
+Also the performance looks much faster on the audit tool (but we still can’t be sure of this since conditions of execution may vary a lot).

 cons:

-• Some weird typing errors can appear.
+has not been ported and needs to be rewritten as with migrating to Formik- Some weird typing errors can appear.
 Mostly when we use too many strict types

-• The maintenance of the library is not clear, it seems to be in slow motion currently
+- The maintenance of the library is not clear, it seems to be in slow motion currently

 Conclusion

 React-Final-Form is also a good candidate.
-The most important argument is the necessary time to migrate to this library; except import, none of these Field need changes.
-This is big.
-Also, since the API is similar to Formik, it could also be a simple step to reduce our techical debt.
+The most important argument is the necessary time to migrate to this library; except import, none of these Field

 Redux-Hook-Form